wasabeef/notion-to-github-comments/README.md

 - **Pages**: Full page content with nested blocks
 - **Databases**: Table format with all visible properties
 - **Nested content**: Child pages and blocks (up to API limits)

+## 🔍 Troubleshooting

+### Common Issues

+1. **"Failed to fetch Notion content"**
+   - Ensure the Notion page/database is shared with your integration
+   - Verify the `NOTION_TOKEN` secret is correctly set
+   - Check that the URL in PR description is accessible

+2. **"No Notion URLs found"**
+   - Ensure URLs are in the PR description (not just in comments)
+   - Check URL format - should be `https://notion.so/...` or `https://www.notion.so/...`

+3. **"Insufficient permissions"**
+   - Verify GitHub Actions has `pull-requests: write` permission
+   - Check if branch protection rules are blocking the action

 ## 🤝 Contributing